microsoft/mona-saas/README.md

 ### Go live with your Azure Marketplace SaaS offer

-Once you've configured and tested your event integrations, it's time to go live with your offer.
+Once you've configured and tested your event integrations, it's time to go live with your offer and begin transacting through the Azure Marketplace.

 Refer to [these docs](https://learn.microsoft.com/en-us/partner-center/marketplace-offers/plan-saas-offer) for more information on setting up your SaaS offer via the Partner Center.
 During your SaaS offer setup, [you'll be prompted to provide some "technical details"](https://learn.microsoft.com/partner-center/marketplace-offers/create-new-saas-offer-technical) that are used to connect your SaaS offer to your Mona deployment.
 The Azure Marketplace uses these details to redirect new purchases to the Mona landing page and issue webhook notifications to the Mona webhook endpoint.
 To find these details, navigate to the Mona admin center and click on the **Marketplace offer technical details** tab.
 Copy and paste these technical details into the Partner Center when setting up your SaaS offer.

 ## Who supports Mona for SaaS?